rodrigoitj/schedulatte/README.md

 ## Installation

-1. Download or build the espresso executable
+1. Download or build the schedulatte executable
 2. Place it in a directory of your choice
 3. Download Caffeine executables and place them in the same directory
 4. Create your `config.ini` file